-To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects policy is not ove act towards the e Core Strategy in terms of SEA of pjectives and has a
+To reduce crime and nuisance To conserve natural and manmade ++ + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives.
+This Policy is not over and above the Core Strategy in - overall commentary and any cumulative effects policy is not ove act towards the terms of SEA objectives. e Core Strategy in terms of SEA o objectives and has a